-If those normal hours aren't for you, work whenever you like!
+If those regular hours aren't for you, work whenever you like!
 Just as long as you get the job done, your clients won't care when you're at your desk.
 How would they know when you're there anyway?
 They'll understand you sometimes have meetings, or might be travelling somewhere.
 They'll know you have other clients.
 So why feel guilty for following a different schedule?
 One that ignores the standard hours?

 What's stopping you from starting work at 7am and finishing at 2pm?
 That's a good six or seven hours, give or take a break.
 You can put your "out of office" on, and explain to clients you're available if there's an emergency.
 Whack your voicemail on, and then determine if something needs dealing with during downtime.
-Hey, being "on call" is a small price to pay for having so much freedom.
+Hey, being "on-call" is a small price to pay for having so much freedom.

-Understand the science behind productivity, and work fewer hours
+Understand the science behind productivity and work fewer hours

 Think you'll get more done if you spend more time doing it?
 Wrong.
 Research suggests that extra time at your desk can be counterproductive and even hazardous to your health.
 The general rule of thumb is to work no more than 50 hours per week, certainly if you value your happiness and life outside of the office.

 Perhaps you could work less than that.
 Hey, don't laugh!
 It's entirely possible.
 It's how you choose to spend your time, after all.
 For instance, do you spend those eight hours at your desk working, and only working?
 Of course not.
 You might spend four or five hours being productive – the rest might be spent procrastinating, checking emails, catching up on Twitter and watching funny cat videos on YouTube.
-(Hey, no one is judging – this is actually what I do!)
+(Hey, no one is judging – this is what I do!)

-If you need further convincing, Charles Darwin and Charles Dickens only worked four hours a day – they, like the growing anti-workaholism movement, believed that the key to great productivity could be working fewer hours.
+If you need further convincing, Charles Darwin and Charles Dickens only worked four hours a day – they, like the growing anti-workaholism movement, believed that the key to high productivity could be working fewer hours.